Where To Eat in Brooklyn After The Move

 We’ve done you a favor and consolidated Time Out’s selections to help you decide where to eat in Brooklyn.

-10 Places to Eat in Brooklyn (according to Time Out magazine)
+Best Places to Eat in Brooklyn (affordable options)

 Fish dish at Ugly Baby (Photo courtesy of Bon Appetit)

 - Ugly Baby in Carroll Gardens is a hip Thai restaurant that earned the number one spot on Time Out’s list.
 Notable for serving dishes that you may not find at your typical neighborhood Thai spot.
 But fair warning– the food here is notoriously spicy!

 - Check out A&A Bake and Doubles in Bed-Stuy for some affordable Trinidadian food.
 Menu offerings range from Curries, Roti’s and Doubles (a snack made of fried dough).
 Though they are cash only, their prices are super affordable.

 - Paulie Gee’s is a retro pizza place located in Greenpoint, Brooklyn.
 Personally, we love the Hellboy slice, topped with their sweet and spicy Hot Honey sauce.
 Paulie Gee’s can get super crowded, so we suggest picking up a slice and enjoying it by the river instead.